gaehlerm/SoftwareEngineering/README.md

 	for i in range(counter-1, 0):
 		print(i)
 ```
 As a summary one can say that circular dependencies should be avoided all together.
 This is usually not too hard and it improves the readability of the code significantly.
-Even single recursive call can often be refactored away and make the code even more readable.
+Even a single recursive call can often be refactored away and make the code even more readable.

 # 39. Working in teams